g3rhard/sysops-framework/content/docs/chapter-10-risk.md

   "In operations, every decision is a risk decision, whether you realize it or not."
 ---

-> _"In operations, every decision is a risk decision, whether you realize it or not."_

 ## 🎯 Learning Objectives

 By the end of this chapter, you will understand: